vinaykhilare9/Target-Corporation-Data-Analysis-using-SQL/README.md

 ## Recommendations:

-1. Target can reduce delivery time in the states where delivery time is higher than estimated delivery time and improve user experience.
+1. Target can reduce delivery time in the states where delivery time is higher than estimated delivery time and improved user experience.

 2. Target can reduce freight charges in the state where freight is higher than average freight charges.